Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

 the Wii U menu, I got an error code of `160-0103`.
 I tried a few more times, but the console kept freezing or giving me an error code.
 Most likely the emmc has died.
 RIP console 3 =(

-**Update 2024-04-09: There are now ways to recover the consoles with these error [via software](https://gbatemp.net/threads/fixing-system-memory-error-160-0103-failing-emmc-without-soldering-using-rednand-with-isfshax.642268/) or [via hardware](https://gbatemp.net/threads/using-nand-aid-to-repair-a-broken-emmc-fix-160-0103-system-memory-error.636361/)**
+**Update 2024-04-09: There are now [ways to recover](https://gbatemp.net/threads/ultimate-wii-u-troubleshooting-guide-system-memory-error-160-0103-stuck-wii-u-screen-stuck-factory-reset-black-screen-after-stuck-update.642339/) the consoles with these error.**

 #### Console 4